rviccinig/WALT_Package/README.md

 # WALT_Package

-Calculate the Weighted Average Lease Terms of your building and forecasted based on new leasing assumptions(doowntime and new lease term)
+Calculate the Weighted Average Lease Term of your building and forecasted based on new leasing assumptions(doowntime and new lease term)